Push Provisioning to Apple Pay

 The DeviceType enumeration supports the following values:

-• either - The card state query is be performed on both the phone and the watch.
-The result is notAdded if the Apple Watch has that state.
-In all other cases it behaves the same as using phone.
+phone- The card state query is be performed on the device being usedwatch- The card state query is be performed on the user's Apple Watcheither- The card state query is be performed on both the phone and the watch.
+The result isnotAddedif the Apple Watch has that state.
+In all other cases it behaves the same as usingphone.

 It is recommended that you specify either as the device type.
 This ensures that the response, which indicates whether you need to show the Add To Wallet button or not, is in accordance with Apple's requirements.
 In the scenario where both phone and watch are available and the user taps Add to Wallet, they are given the option to select the desired device in the flow provided by Apple.